Konamiman/Z80dotNet/Docs/StopConditions.md

 ## Execution Stop Conditions

-Once [the processor execution has started](HowExecutionWorks.md), it will stop (and the invoked execution starter method will return) only when one of the stopping conditions is met.
-This section explains what are the possible stopping conditions.
+Once [the processor execution has started](HowExecutionWorks.md), it will stop (and the invoked execution starter method will return) only when one of the execution stop conditions is met.
+This section explains what are the possible stop conditions.

 Note that no matter what, execution always stops after an instruction has been executed completely, including the update of registers and T states counters.
 An instruction will never be aborted in mid-execution.